 Selecting green paint

-Alex Pennock wrote this article, with contributions from Mary Cordaro, Miriam Landman, and Willem Maas.
+Alex Pennock, Mary Cordaro, Miriam Landman and Willem Maas.

 A new coat of paint or stain can make a room feel fresh again, but it often has the opposite effect on the air quality in your home.
-According to the U.S. Environmental Protection Agency (EPA), paints, stains, and other architectural coatings produce about 9 percent of the volatile organic compound (VOC) emissions from consumer and commercial products, making them the second-largest source of VOC emissions after automobiles.
+Paints, stains and other architectural coatings can create volatile organic compound (VOC) emissions, as do many consumer and commercial products, as well as automobiles.

 Paint has three main components: Pigment gives it color; the binder or resin makes the pigment stick when the paint is applied and forms a solid layer of paint; and the carrier or solvent keeps the paint in liquid form and evaporates once the paint is exposed to air.
 Other additives are sometimes used to thicken paint (such as chalk, which is nontoxic) or give it characteristics such as mold resistance (which requires toxic materials).